Cocaine-Overdose

 Greater public awareness of the dangers of drug mixing, and of the rise in cocaine-related fatalities caused by the increased potency of the modern version of the drug, will be required before overdose statistics can be expected to improve.

-But in the meantime, treatment programs for cocaine addiction offer the best hope for people who are risking their lives by abusing this substance.
+But in the meantime, cocaine addiction treatment programs offer the best hope for people who are risking their lives by abusing this substance.

 Overdose is a sign of drug use that has spiraled out of control, and anyone who survives a cocaine overdose should be evaluated for a substance use disorder right away.
 Drug rehab programs can help people with cocaine use disorders turn their lives around, and if they don’t seek treatment after an initial overdose they may not get a second chance it they overdose again.